seizu/IMDB-DVBViewer-EventGhost-Script/README.md

 # IMDB-DVBViewer-EventGhost-Script
 EventGhost Python script for DVBViewer plugin.

-The Python script tries to determine the IMDB rating based on the current channel EGP title and displays it on the screen.
+The Python script tries to determine the IMDB rating based on the current channel EPG title and displays it on the screen.

 Installation